 The detailed itinerary:

 In the morning we visited the Dervish house in Blagaj, before heading to Montenegro (again a three hours drive).
 We passed unspoilt mountains and the border and arrived at the Bay of Kotor: A fjord in the mediterranean sea.
 We stayed two nights and visited Kotor and Budva.
+We stayed in the Apartments Bjelanovic.

 Back in Croatia, we arrived in Dubrovnik.
 We stayed two nights, again and loved the stunning old town.
+But we can’t recommend our accommodation, the Guesthouse Barbara.

 7. Baska Voda